erasme/guidelines/README.md

 keys), the developper must inform the person automating deploys OR change the deployment scripts to account for this change.

-Thus, deployment tasks must generate proper configuration fileS.
+Thus, deployment tasks must generate proper configuration files.

+Inputs coming from configuration files must be sanitized (whitespace trimming, slash-deduplication for URLs, etc...).

 ## Logging